sreachtools/SReachTools/docs/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

                                       maximum reach probability to identify the
                                       vertices of the underapproximative
                                       polytope for the stochastic reach set
+                                      A (sys.state_dim x n_dir)-dimensional
+                                      matrix
             2. init_safe_set_affine - [MUST HAVE] Affine constraints (if any) on the initial state.
-Must include a translate of the affine hull of the set_of_dir_vecs | On intersection with the safe set, it should result in a 2-D set
+Must include a translate of the affine hull of the set_of_dir_vecs | On intersection with the safe set at t=0, it should result in a 2-D set
             3. verbose              - Verbosity of the implementation {0,1}
                                         0 - No output
                                         1 - Outputs the direction vector being